Bourg-en-Bresse: Economy

 In the early 20th century, the city manufactured iron goods, mineral waters, tallow, soap and earthenware.
 There were flour mills and breweries; there is considerable trade in grain, cattle and poultry.

 Transport

 Bourg-en-Bresse station offers rail connections to Paris, Strasbourg, Lyon and Geneva by high-speed rail, as well as several regional destinations with TER Auvergne-Rhône-Alpes services.
 The A39 motorway connects Bourg with Dole and Dijon, the A40 with Mâcon and Geneva.
+The nearest airports are Lyon–Saint-Exupéry Airport, located 93 km to the south and Geneva Airport, located 133 km to the west Bourg-en-Bresse.

 Sport

 Football Bourg-en-Bresse Péronnas 01 is based in the town.

 On 3 May 1953 a motorcycle racing meeting was held on a circuit going past the Residence Emile Pélicand and the Jardin d'Enfants Emile Pélicand.

 Miscellaneous

 Bourg is the prefecture of the department and the location of a court of assizes; it has a tribunal of first instance, a tribunal and a chamber of commerce, as well as a local branch of the Bank of France.

 Bourg-en-Bresse was the finish of Stage 6 and the departure of Stage 7 in the 2007 Tour de France.